The Sentencing - It all Comes Down to This

 In a criminal or DUI case, that means your lawyer needs to talk the Judge into going easy, or at least easier on you.

 This is what my team and I do best.

-If the reader is wondering how my team or I speak, you can get a pretty good idea just by what you’ve been reading, and checking out the more than 1,000 articles I have written and published on this blog.
+If the reader is wondering how my team or I speak, you can get a pretty good idea just by what you’ve been reading, and checking out the more than 1300 articles I have written and published on our blog.

 It is, admittedly, a bit unconventional for this kind of information to show up on a legal website.
 Yet in the search for a lawyer, things like the lawyer’s voice, and temperament, and how they present information and explain things are precisely those attributes that distinguish one from another.

 Do you really think that some “special” lawyer is hiding behind an otherwise boring website?